Azure-Samples/iot-hub-how-to-kepware-edge/README.md

 * if you have DNS infrastructure services available in the environment in which your KEPServerEX runs, add a DNS entry for your IoT Edge gateway
 * if you do not, or just want to test before you do, you can add a hosts file entry on your KEPServerEX for your IoT Edge gateway in the c:\windows\system32\drivers\etc\hosts file

-Either way, ensure your KEPServerEX can 'ping' your IoT Edge gateway device by this FQDN
+Either way, ensure your KEPServerEX can 'ping' your IoT Edge gateway device by this FQDN.

+Alternately, you can reference the IoT Edge gateway by its IP address instead.
+If you do, however, make sure that you update the 'hostname' property in config.yaml to be the IP address of the gateway and not its name.
+Remember, the 'hostname' in config.yaml has to match whatever name you use from clients to connect to it **exactly**, whether it's a FQDN or the IP address.
+Otherwise the TLS certificate will not validate.

 ### Test IoT Edge setup